IBM/expressjs-openwhisk/README.md

 ## 2. Change relative paths

-The generated Express.s application expects resources to be installed in the domain root folder but by default Apache OpenWhisk web actions are served from a sub-directory.
+The generated Express.js application expects resources to be installed in the domain root folder but by default Apache OpenWhisk web actions are served from a sub-directory.